abhiTronix/vidgear/README.md

 </div>

 > [!NOTE]
 > Vidgear is made possible because of our supporters on GitHub Sponsors.
-To learn more, please check out our [sponsorship page](https://github.com/sponsors/abhiTronix).
+To learn more, please check out our [sponsorship page ➶](https://github.com/sponsors/abhiTronix)

 &nbsp;